 When we deliver both our in-person and virtual Anti-racism training (race awareness training) it’s not about blaming white people for racism or racial inequalities.
 What anti-racism training actually does is teach you and your employees about the origins of race and racism.

 The aim of this is to help employees understand why the concept of race as we know it today exists, how it shapes the societies and workplace we live in, and why racism still persists in modern society.
+It’s also worth checking out our “What You Need To Know About Race Awareness Training” blog.

 We’ll discuss how race as a concept was conceived in history, as well as the role it plays in society and in the workplace.
 Our sessions mainly focus on supporting employees, managers and leadership who are often fearful of saying or doing the wrong thing when it comes to race.
 Which often includes covering topics such as “how to confidently communicate with others about race without fear or causing offence”.